-- Legal Action Center: 206.324.6890 – A part of Catholic Community Services, Legal Action Center offers legal advice and assistance for low-income renters in King County who are facing eviction, repair problems, deposit loss, subsidy termination, lockouts and other issues.
+- Tenant Law Center: 206.324.6890 – A part of Catholic Community Services, Tenant Law Center offers legal advice and assistance for low-income renters in King County who are facing eviction, repair problems, deposit loss, subsidy termination, lockouts and other issues.

 - Volunteer Legal Services (VLS): 206.461.3200 – King County Bar Association’s pro bono lawyer referral service.
 Eligibility for VLS is screened through Washington State 2-1-1 (also 206.461.3200, 1.800.621.4636 or 206.461.3610 for TTY/hearing impaired calls).

 - CLEAR*Senior Legal Help: 888.387.7111 – Northwest Justice Project’s free legal help and assistance for persons over 60 years of age of all income levels.
 Seniors can call the CLEAR Senior Line starting at 9:15am and leave a message.
 The line will close for the day once the voicemail message system is full.